andersonkmi/UsernameListExercise/README.md

 Maven and Java 8 are used for building the application and for executing it.
 The application makes use of a MySQL/MariaDB database to register the user names and the restricted words for the application.

+Java 8 is used because lambda functions are used for handling lists of user names and restricted words during the verification procedure.

 ## Description
 This microservice is a Spring Boot based application that launches an embedded Tomcat listening for requests at the port 8080 (by default).
 In the following sections it will be described the building process and how to send requests to it.